Adi-glitch/Super-Resolution-Generative-Adversarial-Networks/README.md

 * Load the trained generator model using the SRGenerator class by uploading the D.pt and G.pt files in the model folder in google colab.
 * Use the load_state_dict method to load the saved model parameters.
+* Size of our stored model: D.pt - 60 MB and G.pt - 27 MB

 2. Inference: